habui2208/personal-website/content/authors/admin/_index.md

 highlight_name: false
 ---

-My name is Dat Nguyen and I am data enthusiast.
+My name is Dat Nguyen and I am a data enthusiast.

 I worked at Deloitte Advisory as a BI senior consultant/data analyst.
 I’ve spent the past 5 years working with data and performing strategic financial impact analyses to help clients in various industries improve their performances and drive revenues.